microsoft/TypeScript-Compiler-Notes/README.md

 This repo is a corpus of notes from many engineers over time on different systems inside the TypeScript codebase.
 It is not meant as a "one true" source of authoritative documentation for the TypeScript compiler API, but as a way to ease contributions to the [`microsoft/TypeScript`](https://github.com/microsoft/TypeScript) repo.

+If you're already familiar with the TypeScript codebase and want to help out, we're open to external folks sending PRs improving or adding areas!

 ## Get Started

 If you are completely new to the TypeScript codebase, this YouTube video covers all of the major systems involved in converting files to JavaScript, and type-checking types which will provide a high level guide to what you may be interested in focusing on: